HUME: Measuring the Human-Model Performance Gap in Text Embedding Tasks: Discussion

 These findings suggest reliable evaluation depends as much on task quality as model capability.
-Rather than automatically treating high model performance as progress, we recommend prioritizing high-agreement tasks for model and benchmark development, addressing cultural competence gaps, and critically examining whether apparent model superiority on ambiguous tasks reflects genuine capabilities or systematic biases in evaluation datasets.
+Rather than treating high model performance as automatic progress, we recommend prioritizing high-agreement tasks for development, addressing cultural competence gaps, and critically examining whether apparent model superiority on ambiguous tasks reflects genuine capability or evaluation bias.
+Novel benchmarks should report human agreement alongside model scores: 85\% accuracy on emotion classification (185\% of human performance, $\kappa=0.39$) represents a fundamentally different achievement than 85\% on reranking (97\% of human performance, $\rho=0.75$).